ericoporto/ags-manual-wiki/EditingGUIs.md

 control.

-If a text box is on a currently displayed GUI, all standard keypresses (ie. letter keys, return and backspace) are diverted to the textbox instead of being passed to the on_key_press function.
+If a text box is on a currently displayed GUI, all standard keypresses (i.e. letter keys, return and backspace) are diverted to the textbox instead of being passed to the on_key_press function.
 When the player presses Return in the text box, the OnActivate event is called.
 You can then use the TextBox.Text property to retrieve what they typed in.